DaveH355/cmake-template/README.md

 # CMake Template
-My personal lightweight CMake template for C/C++.
+My personal lightweight CMake template for C++.
 Focused on Linux.

 ## Required packages
 Make sure to install the required packages per your system.